Outside of people within the profession, it is confusing what the differences are between nutritionists, dietitians, and sports dietitians.

 Dietitians are qualified to provide individualised, evidence-based nutrition advice and practice medical nutrition therapy.
 This means that any time a medical condition is involved, a dietitian is likely the best-qualified person to see.

 Each year dietitians must meet at least a minimum standard of professional development, while also meeting other requirements to remain accredited.

-Accredited Practising Dietitians are also the only credential for nutrition recognised by Medicare and the Department of Veterans’ Affairs (DVA) and many private health insurers.
+Accredited Practising Dietitians (APDs) are also the only credential for nutrition recognised by Medicare, The Department of Veterans’ Affairs (DVA) and many private health insurers.
 This means that patients/clients may be eligible for rebates or potentially even completely covered for their service.

-To be eligible for this, dietitians MUST be registered with DAA, while it is voluntary for nutritionists to register with The Nutrition Society of Australia.
+To be eligible for this, dietitians MUST be registered with Dietitians Australia., while it is voluntary for nutritionists to register with The Nutrition Society of Australia.

 When it comes to medical nutrition therapy and a broad scope of practice within the nutrition space, dietitians are typically considered the gold standard.

 A sports dietitian is a dietitian who has gone on to complete further study and meet further requirements to become a sports dietitian.

 All accredited sports dietitians are also accredited practising dietitians.
 Not all dietitians are sports dietitians.

 Typically, sports dietitians require a minimum of one year of experience in the field post-graduation before they are allowed to undertake the sports nutrition course through Sports Dietitians Australia.
 There are exceptions to this under specific circumstances such as when dietitian has been a high-level athlete themselves, or they have completed an extensive amount of work experience in the sports nutrition space.